 Perform basic text operations.

-Actions can be edited by double-clicking an Action node or picking Edit from the context menu.
-Editing an Action node will open a dialog for that action and allow for properties of the action to be changed.
+Actions can be edited by double-clicking an action or picking Edit from the context menu.
+Editing an action will open a dialog for that action and allow for properties of the action to be changed.
 Once editing is complete, pressing OK will update the current action and re-compute the current table.

 Modifying action execution